-Adverse Sustainab oility Indicator Metric SPW Global Voting Policy Greenhouse gas emissions 1.
-GHG emissions Scope 1 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG emissions Our expectations regarding climate-related governance, disclosure and targets for companies in the energy sector and in sectors with a high climate impact, e.g. industry and transportation are addressed in our Global Voting Policy: - Generally, we support shareholder climate resolutions, unless there are important reasons (e.g. legal objections) not to do so. - If companies put their climate strategy to a shareholder vote, we only support the strategy if it includes a Net Zero ambition and is demonstrably aligned with the goal to limit global warming to 1.5 °C. - We expect companies in high-impact sectors to have a governance structure that supports their climate strategy, to be transparent about their climate impact and to set clear, science-based targets for reducing scope 1,2 & 3 emissions; if a company fails to meet one or more of these expectations, we vote against the reappointment of the board chair. - We vote against remuneration proposals at companies in high-impact sectors that do not contain clear and relevant sustainability-linked performance targets.
-2. Carbon footprint Carbon footprint 3.
-GHG intensity of investee companies GHG intensity of investee companies 4.
-Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 5.
-Share of non-re- newable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as percentage.
-Our expectations regarding climate-related governance, disclosure and targets for companies in the energy sector and in sectors with a high climate impact are addressed in our Global Voting Policy.
-More specifically, SPW will vote against: - the (re)-election of the board chair and (if up for shareholder approval) against the climate strategy at companies that do not disclose their carbon footprint; - the approval of the remuneration policy and/or remuneration report at companies with a high climate impact, and which have not included a sustainability or climate-related performance criterion in the 6.
-Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector. remuneration policy; the (re)-election of the board chair and (if up for shareholder approval) against the climate strategy at companies operating in sectors and activities with a high climate impact that have not set targets in line with a 1.5-degree pathway.
+Adverse Sustainability Indicator Metric SPW Global Voting Policy Greenhouse gas emissions 1.
+GHG emissions Scope 1 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG emissions Our expectations regarding climate-related governal disclosure and targets for companies in the energy sector and in sectors with a high climate impact, e.g. industry and transportation are addressed in our Glo Voting Policy: 2.
+Carbon footprint Carbon footprint - Generally, we support shareholder climate resolution: 3.
+GHG intensity of investee companies GHG intensity of investee companies unless there are important reasons (e.g. legal objections) not to do so. - If companies put their climate strategy to a 4.
+Exposure to com- panies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector shareholder vote, we only support the strategy i includes a Net Zero ambition and is demonstrate aligned with the goal to limit global warming to 5.
+Share of non- renewable energy consumption and production Share of non- renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as percentage.
+We expect companies in high-impact sectors to have a governance structure that supports their climate strategy, to be transparent about their climate impact and to set clear, science-based targets for reducing scope 1,2 & 3 emissions; if a company fails to meet one or more of these expectations, we vote against the reappointment of the board chair.
+We vote against remuneration proposals at compani in high-impact sectors that do not contain clear and relevant sustainability-linked performance targets.
+Our expectations regarding climate-related governance 6.
+Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector. disclosure and targets for companies in the energy sector and in sectors with a high climate impact are addressed in our Global Voting Policy.
+More specifical SPW will vote against: the (re)-election of the board chair and (if up for shareholder approval) against the climate strategy companies that do not disclose their carbon footpr the approval of the remuneration policy and/or remuneration report at companies with a high climinimpact, and which have not included a sustainabilit or climate-related performance criterion in the remuneration policy; the (re)-election of the board chair and (if up for shareholder approval) against the climate strategy the (re)-election of the board chair and (if up for shareholder approval) against the climate strategy at companies operating in sectors and activities with a high climate impact that have not set targets in line with a 1.5-degree pathway.